urielzrivera/Linux-Logbook/README.md

 hi there,

 Welcome to my Pentesting Notebook.\
-This serves as a living document for every useful command, tactics, techniques, and procedure learned during pentesting engagements, labs, CTFs, or interacting with the security community.
+This serves as a living document for every useful command, tactics, techniques, and procedures learned during pentesting engagements, labs, CTFs, or interacting with the security community.

 ## VM Setup and Post-Installation Tasks